 The Annual Allowance (AA) is the maximum that anyone can pay into a money purchase pension scheme in each tax year and obtain tax relief on and is currently set at £40,000.
 Think of this is the upper ceiling limit.

-In the Chancellor’s 2016 Autumn Statement, it was announced that the Money Purchase Annual Allowance (MPAA) limit is being reduced from £10,000 to £4,000 on 6th April 2017.
+The Money Purchase Annual Allowance (MPAA) limit was reduced to £4,000 on 6th April 2017.
 But this limit only kicks in when you take actual income from your pension pot not when you take your entitlement to tax free cash.

 What does this mean for me?